 “Since then, I’ve been walking with the leaders — not in front, but alongside, bringing the knowledge we study in school and combining it with the elders’ wisdom,” said Suluene.

-Suluene’s community ties and ancestral knowledge enabled her to become the president of Instituto Makarapy, a non-profit focused on environmental and community aid across Indigenous land.
+Suluene’s community ties and ancestral knowledge enabled her to become the president of Instituto Makarapy, a non-profit focused on the protection of biodiversity, the appreciation of traditional knowledge, and the defense of traditional peoples.
 In partnership with the Indigenous Chief Leaders, the two groups worked together to support the Guajajara to establish nurseries to remove struggling seedlings, revive, and reforest them.

 In seven communities across the Araribóia Indigenous Land, women-led coalitions of Guajajara forest guardians have established nurseries to reverse rainforest deforestation.
 As their efforts expand, they look to organizations like Health In Harmony (HIH), a Rockefeller Foundation grantee, for support.

 HIH is driving capital to local communities in rainforests across Brazil, Indonesia, Madagascar, and Panama by helping them protect and restore biodiversity to enhance carbon storage, water resources, and overall ecological health.
-In Brazil, they are working alongside Indigenous groups to directly finance ethical nature-based solutions like bio-credits and community-led carbon crediting.
+HIH works alongside communities to measure impact (carbon, biodiversity, wellbeing), and ensure they can leverage their sovereign impact data for national and global advocacy aims to protect communities and finance their solutions.
+In Brazil, HIH is working alongside Indigenous communities to improve direct financing through ethical nature-based solutions like bio-credits and Indigenous-led carbon crediting.

 Indigenous Peoples and local communities have safeguarded the forest for millennia through traditional knowledge and stewardship, but they receive less than 1% of climate funding — something HIH is trying to address.